thottiamrp/modernweb-2019dec9/Labs/Ch05-RWD/bootstrap/1layout/README.md

 1. Create a **bootstrap** directory in your working project.

 2. Look in the same directory as this README.md and copy the file named `starterTemplate.html` into the new **bootstrap** directory.
 Right-click to rename the file **grid.html**.
+This file already has Bootstrap included from a CDN.

 3. Open your new **grid.html** in the browser to see how it currently displays 3 breeds of dogs.